juanperezarango/hello-world/README.md

 # hello-world

+Hello Githubbers!

-My first repository in GitHub
+This is my first repository in GitHub.

-This is a milestone for me since I decided to start using GitHub today as a first step for becoming a data user in a Climate Science context.
-So happy for it!
+My name is Juan and as a Climate Scientist this is a milestone for me since I decided to start using GitHub today as a tool to better track my research work in Climate Science